For Developers

-New JavaScript Features in ES2022 That You Should Know
+7 New ES2022 Features That You Should Know

-The JavaScript family is ever-evolving and is set to launch new JavaScript features in June 2022.
-The ES2022 will be the 13th edition of features after it was initially launched in 1997.
-The ES2022 features that reach the stage 4 verification are added to the JavaScript family.
-Reaching Stage 4 means that the features have been approved by TC-39, cleared the testing stage, and have at least passed two implementations.
-Furthermore, ES2022 features that have crossed stage 3 and are only awaiting implementation might enter the ECMAScript.
+The JavaScript family is ever-evolving and has launched new JavaScript features in June 2022.
+The ES2022 is the 13th edition of features after it was initially launched in 1997.
+The ES2022 features that reach stage 4 verification are added to the JavaScript family.
+Reaching stage 4 means that TC-39 has approved the features, cleared the testing stage, and has at least passed two implementations.

 Let’s get started!